 If you buy food with this mark on it, part of the revenue is a secret tax to the Jews!
 Well, it would hardly be the world of myths and legends if there wasn’t some sort of rumor against Jews.
 You know how on food packages you often find an encircled U or K or the word Pareve?
 According to one rumor: “major food companies throughout America actually pay a Jewish Tax amounting to hundreds of millions of dollars per year in order to receive protection.
 This hidden tax gets passed, of course, to all non-Jewish consumers of the products.
 This scam is to coerce the companies to pay up or suffer the consequences of a Jewish boycott”.
 The writer suggests that non-Jews boycott all these products.
 This is an example of centuries-long anti-Semitic rumors, which reached their cruelest form in Mein Kampf = Jewish businessmen secretly pull the strings behind business, they manipulate world history and they must be rooted out.
 The truth of these symbols is that the products were inspected by a rabbi, who certifies to observant Jews – and only a small minority are strictly observant – that they are kosher.
 No-one is using them to funnel “hundreds of millions” a year to “Zionist” causes.
 Click HERE.
-HERE is a nice slice of anti-Semitism.
+Here is the same myth, only directed against Muslims.

 Skeletons of an ancient race of giants have been discovered!
 I’ve blogged on this before (see HERE): supposedly in India (or Greece, or Egypt) they discovered skeletal remains of giants, which confirm the existence of giants in the days before the Flood (see Gen 6:1-4).